 Dr. Shigang He is a Distinguished Professor of Biomedical Engineering at SJTU.
 He obtained his Ph.D. degree in Neuroscience from Australian National University in 1995.
 He was a Research Fellow at Mass.
 General Hospital, Harvard Medical School/HHMI from 1994 to 1997, an NHMRC Senior Research Officer at University of Queensland from 1997 to 1999, a PI in the Institute of Neuroscience, Chinese Academy of Sciences from 1999 to 2004, a PI at Institute of Biophysics, Chinese Academy of Sciences from 2005 to 2011.
 He started his current position as a Distinguished Professor in the School of BME from 2012.
 His main research interests include form, function, development and diseases of mammalian retinal neurons.

 Dr. Hao He is currently an associate professor on Biophotonics.
 He got the B.S. from the Special Class for the Gifted Young in the University of Science and Technology of China.
 In 2010, he got the PhD degree from the department of Electronics Engineering in the Chinese University of Hong Kong.
 Since 2011, he worked as an associate professor in the Ultrafast laser Laboratory in the College of Precision Instrument and Optoelectronics Engineering in Tianjin University.
 Since 2014, he moved to the school of Biomedical Engineering in Shanghai Jiao Tong University.
 His research focuses on the precise stimulation and modulation of cellular signaling and functions by femtosecond lasers, novel microscopy systems, and applications of such technologies in vivo.
-Currently he has published more than 20 SCI papers as the first or corresponding author, two on Nature Photonics and two highlighted by Nature Photonics.
+Currently he has published more than 30 SCI papers as the first or corresponding author, two on Nature Photonics, one on Nature communications, one on LPR, and two highlighted by Nature Photonics.
 His research is supported by the NSFC funding, and awarded as the JSPS oversea fellowship.
 He was invited as the Global Science Course (GSC) Lectureship, and a member of ImPACT project supported by the Japan Cabinet office.

 Dr. Hao He is a full-time professor in Shanghai Jiao Tong University.
 He got the B.S. in the University of Science and Technology of China in 2006 and the PhD degree in the Chinese University of Hong Kong in 2010 respectively.
 Since 2011, he worked as an associate professor in the Ultrafast laser Laboratory in Tianjin University.
 Since 2014, he joined the School of Biomedical Engineering in SJTU.
 His research focuses on the precise stimulation and modulation of cellular signaling and functions by femtosecond lasers, novel microscopy systems, and applications of such technologies in vivo.
 His research is supported by the NSFC funding, and awarded as the JSPS oversea fellowship.
 He was invited as the Global Science Course (GSC) Lectureship.

 Dr. Chenxi Hu is a Tenure-Track Associate Professor of Biomedical Engineering at Shanghai Jiao Tong University (SJTU).
 Hu earned his Bachelor degree in 2009 in Electrical Engineering at Hunan University, Hunan, China, and subsequently went to the USA to pursue a PhD in Electrical Engineering at Auburn University in Alabama.
 During the time, he also completed a Master degree in Applied Mathematics.
 In 2015, Hu started his postdoctoral training with Professor Dana Peters at the Department of Radiology in Yale School of Medicine.
 Dr. Hu joined SJTU in June 2019.
 The primary research focus of Dr. Hu has been on development of novel MRI techniques, including advanced pulse sequences, image reconstruction algorithms, and intelligent image processing methods to improve clinical value and cost-effectiveness of cardiac MRI.
-Hu has published close to 10 peer-reviewed papers as the first/corresponding author and more than 20 scientific abstracts, and served as a reviewer for several major MRI and clinical imaging journals.
+Hu has published more than 10 peer-reviewed papers as the first/corresponding author and more than 30 scientific abstracts, and served as a reviewer for several major MRI and clinical imaging journals.
 Hu is the Winner of 2018 ISMRM W. S. Moore Young Investigator Award, based on his work on improving motion robustness of the dark-blood turbo-spin-echo sequence.
 Hu is a member of ISMRM and SCMR (Society of Cardiovascular Magnetic Resonance).

 Dr Hu Haibo received his B.S. degree and M.S. degree in Department of precision instrument from Harbin Institute of Technology in 1995 and 1997, received his Ph.D. degree in biomedical engineering from Shanghai Jiaotong University.
 He leads a team to design and develop the system of PACS, implemented in above 600 hospitals, and win Third Prize of Shanghai Municipal Science & Technological Advancement Award.